RFK Racing: Roush–Yates Engines

 Perhaps Roush Racing's most famous partnership is with the now defunct Yates Racing, a longtime rival Ford team.
 In 2004, the two teams announced a program to combine their engine divisions, now known as Roush–Yates Engines (RYE), a move which greatly improved the power of both organizations' engines.
 By 2006, most Ford teams were using the Roush–Yates engines, including long-time Ford team and Roush affiliate Wood Brothers Racing (then Wood Brothers/JTG Racing).
-Current Roush–Yates clients include Team Penske (TP), Wood Brothers Racing (WBR), Front Row Motorsports (FRM), and Rick Ware Racing (RWR).
+Current Roush–Yates clients include Team Penske (TP), Wood Brothers Racing (WBR), and Front Row Motorsports (FRM).

 Roush Fenway also has technical alliances with Front Row Motorsports, providing engines, chassis, and bodies as well as technical support.
 Roush also provided heavy technical support to Yates Racing from 2008 to the team's closure at the end of 2009, when it merged with Richard Petty Motorsports.
 As of 2017, Roush supplies engines and chassis to 13 Cup teams.